Nothing’s ‘normal’ any more. For all of us, what’s happening now can, to put it plainly, mess with your head.

 A kind of peripatetic, autodidactic homeschooling took over – perhaps why I have such broad and random passions for food, flora, art, history, literature, music, photography and theatre.

 There were many more parties than before.
-An almost feverish delight took hold at these events, safe spaces where people could relax a little, have musi and a dance, talk, exchange and start to process what was happening.
+An almost feverish delight took hold at these events, safe spaces where people could relax a little, dance, talk, exchange and start to process what was happening.

 That’s what we humans do, we develop strategies for social connection, we develop social pressure valves.